stebielli/number-server/NOTES.md

 * File is written using `java.io.FileWriter` because of its performance;
 * The number logged in the log file is the plain number without leading zeros because it is not directly specified in the requirements.

+## Future improvements
+The current architecture work just fine with a reduced and limited number of connection.
+On the other hand, it has a potential limit on the scalability if the number of connections increase a lot.

+In fact, each reader is running on its own thread and could lead to memory limitations.
+It should be possible overcome this limitation by taking advantage of the non-blocking I/O provided by `java.nio.channels.ServerSocketChannel` (instead of `java.net.ServerSocket`) and reading the channel stream with a single reader.

+By the way, using a single reader could potentially reduce the throughput of the application.